samsquire/ideas4/README.md

 But you want to change the data model as little as possible.

  * Need to timestamp the data at a certain point of time.
+This could be as simple as max(primary key)
  * Need to export data, could use a COPY TO command
  * Need to import the data that was changed on the other machines.
  * Could have staging tables.